Toggle: English / Spanish

 Retrograde ejaculation occurs when semen enters the bladder instead of going out through the urethra during ejaculation.

 Retrograde ejaculation is uncommon.
-The main reason it occurs is that the bladder neck does not close.
-This causes semen to go backwards into the bladder rather than forward out of the penis.
+It most often occurs when the opening of the bladder (bladder neck) does not close.
+This causes semen to go backwards into the bladder rather than forwards out of the penis.

 - Cloudy urine after orgasms

 - Little or no semen is released during ejaculation